Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Compact moduli

 \section{Compact moduli}

 We now restrict ourselves to the moduli spaces $F_S$ for the $50$ lattices $S$ of \fign\ for which $g\ge2$, excluding $(10,8,0)$.
 In these cases the ramification divisor $R=X^\iota$ has a unique component $C_g$ of genus $g\ge2$.
 If $X\to\oX$ is the contraction given by a linear system $|mC_g|$ then the image $\oC_g$ of $C_g$ is an ample Cartier divisor on $\oX$ and the pair $(\oX, \epsilon\oC_g)$ is a stable KSBA pair for $0<\epsilon\ll1$, so one has the KSBA compactification as in Section~\ref{sec:ksba-compactifications}.
-Recall that we denoted the normalization of the main component by~$\oF_S\uslc$.
+Recall that we denoted the main component $\oF_S$ and its normalization was the semitoric compactification $\oF^\fF=(\oF_S)^\nu$ by Proposition \ref{stratum-function}.

 The goal of this section is to prove the Main Theorem~\ref{thm:compact-moduli}.
-We begin by defining the semifans $\fram(\oT)$ and discussing stable models.
 The proof is given in Section~\ref{sec:proof-main-thm}.
+We begin by defining the semifans $\fF_I = \fram(\oT)$ forming $\fF$ as one ranges over the $0$-cusps $I = e^\perp/e$.
+Then, we discuss stable models.